fwastring/scripts/README.md

 ## download

-The script that downloads the videos from yt using `yt-dlp`.
+The script that downloads the videos from yt using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ## passmenu

-Slightly modified version of `passmenu`, so that it uses my build of `dmenu` instead.
+Slightly modified version of [passmenu](https://git.zx2c4.com/password-store/tree/contrib/dmenu/passmenu), so that it uses my build of [dmenu](https://tools.suckless.org/dmenu/) instead.

 ## utilities